Get a taste of the production in this trailer:

 Need to knowHamlet was written between 1599 and 1602.
 It was Shakespeare’s longest play, making the task of adapting it into an opera an enormous challenge for composer Brett Dean and librettist Matthew Jocelyn.
-In a recent interview with The Telegraph, Brett said:
+In an interview with The Telegraph, Brett said:

 ‘When I saw this huge mountain in front of me, I have to admit I was vaguely perturbed.
 People would say things like “Hamlet, eh?
 That’s rather… big”.’